Clarendon County, South Carolina: History

-In 1865, toward the end of the American Civil War, a body of General Sherman's Union troops under command of General Potter raided Clarendon county.
+In 1865, toward the end of the American Civil War, a body of General Sherman's Union troops under command of General Potter raided Clarendon County.
 They destroyed a large portion of Manning, including the court house.
 The raid took place a few days before Gen. Robert E. Lee´s surrender at Appomattox.
 The county recovered slowly from the Civil War due to its reliance on agriculture, which suffered a long depression.

 The State Constitution of 1868 renamed the districts as counties.
 Agriculture continued as the mainstay of the economy through much of the 19th century, and planters had to adjust to a free labor economy.
 They gradually relied on a system of mostly African-American tenant farmers and sharecroppers.
 Lumber and related mills and industries became increasingly important, with towns developed along railroad lines in the area.

-Following Reconstruction, white Democrats regained control of the state legislature, passing laws for segregation of public facilities, Jim Crow and a new constitution of 1895 that effectively disfranchised most blacks in the state.
+Following Reconstruction, white Democrats regained control of the state legislature, passing laws for segregation of public facilities, Jim Crow and a new constitution of 1895 that effectively disfranchised most black men in the state.
 This exclusion from the political system was not ended until after decades of activism by African Americans, who gained passage of federal civil rights legislation in the mid-1960s to enforce their constitutional rights.

 In November 1941, Lake Marion was created as a reservoir by construction of the Santee Dam by the United States Corps of Engineers.
 The dam was built across the Santee River to generate hydroelectric power for rural electrification, one of the major infrastructure projects initiated under President Franklin D. Roosevelt's New Deal federal investments during the Great Depression.
 Lake Marion and the Santee Dam were part of the Santee-Cooper Hydroelectric and Navigation Project.

 Two notable court cases in Clarendon County in the mid-20th century were part of challenges by the Civil Rights Movement to racial segregation of public facilities; these cases related to segregated public schools.
 This was concluded in law by the United States Supreme Court ruling in Brown v.
 Board of Education (1954), which declared that separate but equal schools were unconstitutional.
 The court learned that the separate school were historically underfunded in most Southern states and seldom equal.
 These cases were Levi Pearson v.
 Clarendon County Board of Education (1947), and Briggs v.
 Elliott (1952).